 There are 4 things I ask my athletes to look out for after the rehabilitation process has begun.
 You are on track if:

-- 3. There is a decrease in the FREQUENCY in which the symptoms occurs
+3. There is a decrease in the FREQUENCY in which the symptoms occur.

 If your function is improving BUT you still have your symptoms keep the above 4 points in mind.
 If you are improving on all four factors then that’s great- you are on track.
 If you are only improving on 1 or 2 of the above factors- keep your head up high- you are still improving.